readmeio/readme-lighting/README.md

-# ReadMe @ apidays NYC 🗽
+# ReadMe @ API Mixtape 🎶

-This is a small Express app that controls the Vestaboard at [apidays NYC 2022](https://www.apidays.global/new-york/).
+This is a small Express app that controls the lights at API Mixtape.

 To generate the OpenAPI file locally, first install the project dependencies: